Saieiei/P1-PR-Reviewer-Recommendation/README.md

 - You can manually run `recommendation.py` if you supply environment variables for GitHub (e.g., `GITHUB_TOKEN`).
 Typically, though, it’s triggered by `.github/workflows/post_recommendations.yml`.

 ---

+> **Note**: For security reasons, never commit real API tokens or other sensitive credentials to a public repository.
+Make sure to remove or invalidate any shared tokens (like `ghp_xxx`) before pushing your work to GitHub.